aarthy-22/ece-143/README.md

 Comparing educational spending of the country and the number of top 100 ranked universities in a country, we found some trends in certain cases but nothing conclusive, [Educational spending vs rankings](https://aarthy-22.github.io/ece-143/charts/expenditure-rankings.html)

-Looking at UCSD's performace in different ranking metrics, UCSD has consistently well in citations and international collaboration.
+Looking at UCSD's performace in different ranking metrics, UCSD has done consistently well in citations and international collaboration.

 ![UCSD Gain Areas](./charts/UCSD%20Analysis/UCSD%20Gain%20Areas.png)

 # Conclusions